 The only reason to talk about Zionism, and opposition to Zionism, is to send a signal.
 That signal is intentionally misleading.
 The only reason to keep debating Zionism, 68 years after the founding of the state of Israel, is to signal antipathy towards real living people, not towards a policy that cannot be sensibly reversed.
 Progressives should know better.
 They identify ‘dog whistles’ and ‘coded language’ all over the place, so why are they deaf when anti-Zionism is used as a proxy for anti-semitism?

 There can only be one reason for progressives to ignore the sympathetic nods towards anti-semites: they want the votes and support of people who feel an irrational prejudice against Jews.
 Even worse, these progressives must be consciously seeking the support of racists, or else must be so stupid and lacking in self-awareness that they are hopelessly unfit to govern.
-The finally-tuned linguistic sensitivities of an educated lefty allows them to split linguistic atoms when most people would struggle to split hairs.
+The finely-tuned linguistic sensitivities of an educated lefty allows them to split verbal atoms when most people would struggle to split hairs.
 Some of them treat anti-semitism as if it has been defined using a carefully marked boundary, so they walk right up to it, shout their insults but excuse themselves by insisting they never crossed into racist territory.
 But their intention is clear.
 They are speaking to people who are happy to wander over that boundary, and to the people who permanently live on the other side.
 They are courting anti-semites, pandering to them, and inventing linguistic games designed to disguise anti-semitism.

 Livingstone is at fault, and is despicable.
 There should be no equivocation, though I expect there will be plenty, especially now that the grossly overhyped lawyer Shami Chakrabarti has been appointed to lead an enquiry into Labour’s antisemitism.
 Who needs an enquiry when we can hear the things that Ken Livingstone keeps saying, read the tweets of Labour MPs and councillors, and see the support they all receive as a result?
 There is no need for an enquiry because there is no good reason for a British politician to repeatedly talk about Zionism except to signal their sympathy for anti-semites.
 A man who courts anti-semites deserves to be tarred with the same brush as all other racists.
 Livingstone’s politics should be flatly rejected, and the man should be shunned.